curaloucura/SublimePythonPackage/README.md

-Sublime Python Create Package (New)
+Sublime Python Create Package
 ========================

-Plugin to Sublime Text 2.
+Plugin to Sublime Text 2 and 3.
 Add a context menu to Side Bar create a Python module.